AlexMercedCoder/90daysofcode/1-30daysoffrontend/Day15-20/15-20WorkingWithTheDOM.md

 how to store information in localstorage: https://www.youtube.com/watch?v=AfVUiQ-my4Q

+### Assignment

-Assignment: Create a to-do list app that allows the user to save their to-dos to localstorage to be loaded up later.
+ Create a to-do list app that allows the user to save their to-dos to localstorage to be loaded up later.